isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-ears/index.md

 ##  Details: Do Spiders Have Ears?

-According to the [Paul Shamble research](https://www.theguardian. com/science/2016/oct/13/spiders-dont-have-ears-but-they-can-still-hear-you-coming), their study showed that spiders have acute hearing senses.
+According to the [Paul Shamble research](https://www.theguardian.com/science/2016/oct/13/spiders-dont-have-ears-but-they-can-still-hear-you-coming),their study showed that spiders have acute hearing senses.
 These insects, despite lacking ears and eardrums, will hear sounds from far distances.
-Definitely, the research notes that the [spider](https://pestpolicy.com/can-you-drown-a-spider/)'s eardrums are small but its sensitive leg hairs will help the insect to detect sounds.
+Definitely, the research notes that the [spider](https://pestpolicy.com/can-you-drown-a-spider/)'seardrums are small but its sensitive leg hairs will help the insect to detect sounds.

 Current research shows spiders will hear humans clap and talk in 5 meters.
 Related: [Do Spiders Poop? ](https://pestpolicy.com/do-spiders-poop/)

 ##  Spider's Legs Are Sensitive To Sound Waves

-[Past knowledge](https://www.researchgate. net/blog/post/that-spider-in-the-corner-can-hear-you-from-across-the-room) suggested that the hairs on the spiders legs are sensitive to sound waves plus other airborne vibrations - but they said this was limited to sounds only near the spider's body length.
+[Past knowledge](https://www.researchgate.net/blog/post/that-spider-in-the-corner-can-hear-you-from-across-the-room)suggested that the hairs on the spiders legs are sensitive to sound waves plus other airborne vibrations - but they said this was limited to sounds only near the spider's body length.

 Definitely, most researchers had not realized that the spiders would also interpret the sound waves to a neural activity - this implies that the arachnids could actually hear the sound waves not just sensing even when the [spiders are resting](https://pestpolicy.com/do-spiders-sleep/).